Azirella

 Nurse

-Per product-location
+Per product-site

 Buffer parameter adjustment and reoptimization based on demand patterns.